najdawson/GetCleanData_CourseProject/README.md

 - a table containing the mean and standard deviation for each measurement taken
 - a table containing the mean for each measurement taken for each subject and activity

+*To use the output tables in subsequent analysis, read them into R using the read.table() function.*

-Note: to use this script, the working directory needs to be set to the folder that contains the readme file for the data.
+***Note***: to use this script, the working directory needs to be set to the folder that contains the readme file for the data.

 Below is the R source code for the run_analysis.R file: